Casa de Estudillo: 1910 restoration

 In 1906, the dilapidated building was purchased by the San Diego Electric Railway Company, owned by prominent San Diego citizen John D. Spreckels (who also owned the Union).
-In his vision, the house would anchor a number of tourist attractions connected via his railway which would realize his twin goals of developing San Diego into a popular locale and generate revenue for his company.
-To this end, he hired architect Hazel Wood Waterman to renovate the house to a condition more closely matching descriptions in the novel.
-The original cupola and balcony was removed because there was none mentioned in the novel, and several doors and windows were moved.
+In his vision, the house would anchor several tourist attractions connected via his railway which would realize his twin goals of developing San Diego into a popular locale and generate revenue for his company.
+To this end, he hired architect Hazel Wood Waterman to renovate the house to a condition more closely matching the descriptions in the novel.
+The original cupola and balcony were removed because there was none mentioned in the novel, and several doors and windows were moved.
 Waterman was exacting in her specifications: She wanted the building to look aged as well as have the "charm of the work of half-skilled Indian hands", although modern conveniences such as electricity and indoor plumbing were included.
 Upon its completion in 1910, it was marketed as a Ramona-related tourist attraction, and remained popular as such for years to come, drawing 1,632 visitors on one day in 1940.

 Spreckels hired Tommy Getz, a theater showman, to manage the property, and it was under Getz's guidance that the property truly gained its Ramona association.
 He began strongly marketing the property: Tchotchkes of all sorts were labeled with "Ramona's Marriage Place", and more postcards were printed for the adobe than any other Ramona attraction.
 Due to its association with Ramona's marriage, the house was used to host weddings as well.
 Getz eventually purchased the adobe from Spreckels in 1924.

 The association with the novel was so keen that the application for National Historic Landmark status was entitled, "Casa Estudillo/Ramona's Marriage Place."
-The Journal of San Diego History goes so far as to say that without the novel's influence and the popularity of the house, the historic buildings that make up Old Town San Diego would have been razed.
+One author goes so far as to say that without the novel's influence and the popularity of the house, the historic buildings that make up Old Town San Diego would have been razed.
 In fact, for a time, the Estudillos' relationship to the house was nearly forgotten.

 After Getz's death in 1934, his daughter Margeurite Weiss continued to operate the business for another thirty years, finally selling it in 1964 to the Title Insurance and Trust Company, which then sold it to local businessman Legler Benbough, who donated it to the State of California in 1968.